Three Ways to Add Testimonials to Your Services Page

 Hopefully by implementing testimonials on your site, you see the impact they can have on selling your offer!

-Don’t feel like building a sales page from scratch?
+Don’t feel like building a website from scratch?

-Check out my Sales Page Templates that can be added right on to your existing Squarespace website!
-They’re a plug-and-play, fast way to launch your sales page.
+Check out my Squarespace Templates for Virtual Assistants!
+They’re a plug-and-play, fast way to launch your website.
 And of course, they include testimonial sections like the examples above.